-- 1. Turn the gas off at the ball valve or gas cock on the gas supply line before the gas valve. - 2.
-Find the pressure ports on the gas valve marked Out P and In P. - 3.
+- (i) Note: Turn gas off at the ball valve or gas cock on gas supply line before the gas valve.
+Find the pressure ports on the gas valve marked Out P and In P. - 1.
+The manifold pressure must be taken at the port marked OUT P. - 2.
+The gas line pressure must be taken at the port marked IN P. - 3.
 Using a 3/32 in.
-(2.4 mm) hex head wrench, loosen the set screw by turning it one turn counterclockwise.
-Do not remove the set screw from the pressure port. - 4.
-Follow the steps in Reading the inlet gas pressure or Reading the manifold gas pressure, as appropriate.
+(2.4 mm) hex head wrench, loosen the set screw by turning it one turn counter clockwise.
+Do not remove the set screw from the pressure port.

-Reading the inlet gas pressure
+Read the inlet gas pressure

-- Connect the positive side of the manometer to the IN P Tap on the gas valve.
+Connect the positive side of the manometer to the IN P tap on the gas valve.
 Do not connect any tubing to the negative side of the manometer, as it references atmospheric pressure.
-See Figure 28 for connection details. - 2.
-Turn gas and electrical supplies on and follow the operating instructions to place the unit back in operation.
+See Figure 25 for connection details.

+1. Turn gas and electrical supplies on and follow the operating instructions to place the unit back in operation.

-Table 10: Inlet gas pressure range
+Table 11: Inlet gas pressure range